Lukas-234/Motorbike-suspension-model/README.md

 This is our group project on modelling the suspension system on a motorbike.
 With the aim of finding a spring coeffcient and damping coefficient that minimises vertical rider acceleration.

 ## What does each file do:
-The final code is the final code
+- The final code is the final code that was used to generate the report
-The folder with the title: "Road Data" includes all the data that was used in the final code All other folders are initial drafts of the code, sorted by the numerical method used
+- The folder with the title: "Road Data" includes all the data that was used in the final code
+- All other folders are initial drafts of the code, sorted by the numerical method used

 ## Simulation of Code
 Download the neccessary xlsx files, and input them into the relevant folder which is being used to run the code.
 Then simply run the code